-Responsibility for the information governance agenda is delegated from the chief executive to the senior information risk owner (SIRO), who is the director of finance and the Caldicott Guardian who is the director of is constantly evolving.
-During 2016/17, priority was given nursing and quality.
-The SIRO is responsible for ensuring that information risk management processes are in place to our systems, processes and data.
-Intelligence has been and are operating effectively.
+Responsibility for the information governance agenda is delegated from the chief executive to the senior information risk owner (SIRO), who is the director of finance and the Caldicott Guardian who is the director of nursing and quality.
+The SIRO is responsible for ensuring that information risk management processes are in place and are operating effectively.
 The Caldicott Guardian is responsible for ensuring the confidentiality of patient information and appropriate information sharing.